asngrads/2020-07-27-ecr2/index.md

 <h2 id="collaborative_notes">Collaborative Notes</h2>

 <p>
 We will primarily use Slack and Zoom to collaborate during the workshop.
 There are dedicated Slack channels for applicants to network and collaborate.
-Whille we encourage all applicants to take notes throughout the workshop, there is a collaborative notes document <a href="{{ page.collaborative_notes }}">here</a>.
+There is a collaborative notes document <a href="{{ page.collaborative_notes }}">here</a>, however we do encourage all participants to take their own notes as well.
 </p>

 <hr style="height:1px;border-width:0;color:black;background-color:black">